-Not here to discuss kinky notions of sex, SC tells Centre in Sec 377 case
+If Sec 377 decriminalised, then LGBT community can contest polls without inhibitions says SC

 Mehta while referring to the Hadiya case on the right to choose a partner said, " freedom to chose a partner should not go to the extent of incest.
 The partner should not be a sister, it is prohibited in Hindu law, he said.
 Choosing a partner should not travel into the realm of incest or sad masochism, the ASG said.

 The Bench however shot back by saying, " we are not here to talk about some kinky notions of sex.

 We are here to discuss the nature of a particular relationship between adults and bringing it under Article 21 of the Constitution.

-On Tuesday while arguing for the petitioners, senior advocate, Mukul Rohatgi said that the SC must declare that the rights of the gay community is protected under Article 21.
-He said that being gay or lesbian is not a matter of choice.
-It is innate, inborn and actually has to do something with the genes.
-Section 377 IPC uses order nature, but this is also an order of nature because nature gives you this, he said.

-During the course of the arguments the judges discussed how this issue needs to be addressed.
-The court sought to know whether it should first decide on the constitutional validity of Section 377 and then go into the fundamental rights of an individual.
+We are not on the sexual act.
+We are on whether the relationship between two adults is itself a manifestation of of Article 21 which deals with the fundamental right to life, Justice Chandrachud on the Bench said.

+He further said, " we do not want a situation where two homosexuals enjoying a walk on Marine Drive should be disturbed by the police and charged under Section 377.